Let's Ask America: Bonus round

 During the commercial break, the winning-contestant writes down a wager for the final question.
 The question is then presented along with four possible answers, and the contestant must answer the question within 30 seconds.
 A correct response adds the wager to the contestant's final total, while an incorrect response deducts that amount.
-However, if the contestant wagers any money earned to that point and answers correctly, the wager is paid out at 5-to-1 odds (e.g., if a contestant wagered their maximum of $10,000 and is correct, the contestants maximum win up to $50,000 in the first two seasons or maximum of $7,000 to $35,000 in the third season).
+However, if the contestant wagers all the money they earned up to that point and answers correctly, the wager is paid out at 5-to-1 odds (e.g., if a contestant wagered their maximum of $10,000 and is correct, the contestants maximum win up to $50,000 in the first two seasons or maximum of $7,000 to $35,000 in the third season).
 During its three-season run, David Luea from Boston, MA was the only contestant able to play a perfect game and take home the top prize of $50,000.

 In the first season only, a contestant who wagered their entire winnings on the final question and failed to provide a correct answer was given a $1,000 consolation prize (or merchandise if the contestant's final score was less than $2,000 before the start of the bonus round).
 Starting in the second season, contestants who wager their entire score but are incorrect leave with nothing.